pepijndevos/pepijndevos.github.com/_posts/2021-05-05-evaluating-gui-toolkits.markdown

 ![flutter ipython app](/images/guibench/flutter_kernel.png)

-So while I got a good imperssion of async programming, I wasn't able to get syntax highlighting to work, and am worried about how I will handle anything other than plaintext output.
+So while I got a good impression of async programming, I wasn't able to get syntax highlighting to work, and am worried about how I will handle anything other than plaintext output.
 One of the main powers of notebooks is being able to embed figures and even interactive widgets.
 Without a Webview to reuse parts of the Jupyter frontend this becomes a difficult proposition.